ColterD/Jellyseerr-TMDb-Reviews-Enhanced/README.md

 ## 📚 Overview

-**Jellyseerr TMDb Reviews Enhanced** is a userscript that seamlessly integrates the latest reviews from [The Movie Database (TMDb)](https://www.themoviedb.org/) directly into your [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) movie and TV show pages.
-Enhance your content discovery experience with up-to-date reviews embedded right within your Jellyseerr interface.
+**Jellyseerr TMDb Reviews Enhanced** is a userscript that integrates the latest reviews from [The Movie Database (TMDb)](https://www.themoviedb.org/) directly into your [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) movie and TV show pages.
+Enhance your content discovery with up-to-date reviews seamlessly embedded in your Jellyseerr interface.

 ## 🎯 Features